DrakeRyzer/DrakeSW5E/Starships/Shipyard/Imperial Era/The Galactic Empire/Small/Index.md

 nav_order: 2
 ---

-USES RULES FROM THIS SITE
+CURRENTLY ONLY USING RULES FROM SW5E.COM
 {: .label .label-red }

 # Small Imperial Starships